mavryk-network/netezos/docs/docs/call-view-entrypoints.md

 ## View entrypoints

 A `view` is an entrypoint that represents a computation that does not modify smart contract's state, but returns some result.
-In Tezos `view` entrypoints are actually the same entrypoints (technically), but following some conventions.
+In Mavryk `view` entrypoints are actually the same entrypoints (technically), but following some conventions.
 See more details [here](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-4/tzip-4.md#view-entrypoints).

-In contrast with `view` functions in Ethereum, which are very easy to use, `view` entrypoints in Tezos are much more complicated, because they do not return a value directly, but pass it to the callback contract.
+In contrast with `view` functions in Ethereum, which are very easy to use, `view` entrypoints in Mavryk are much more complicated, because they do not return a value directly, but pass it to the callback contract.

 ## Callback contracts